 At Intelliguard® RFID we have spent a lot of time thinking about and developing automation solutions that impact the inventory bottom line and save costs.
-We’ve written about inventory optimization extensively, including in the blog post “ROI of Hospital Pharmacy Automation for Medication Inventory,” which outlines how RFID medication management systems track detailed drug-level usage and expiry dates.
+We’ve written about inventory optimization extensively.
 The analytics provided to pharmacy then allows them to reduce PAR levels, saving unnecessary inventory holding costs and reducing expiry waste.

 The recommendation to “Consider total cost, not just price” from this Purchasing Procurement Center article got us thinking about cost and return considerations that may be less obvious, but are also crucial when making an important purchase decision.
 While the article is specifically focused on materials management, the suggestion is important in a variety of purchase scenarios.

 Consider Costs of Implementation

 Technology purchases in a hospital setting may require complex implementation processes and extensive staff training.
 An important consideration when making a purchase decision is the implementation (and ongoing support model) of your partners.
 For example: